smallstep/step-sds/README.md

           to:  2029-07-09T22:14:14Z
 ```

+Remember to remove the root certificate from your local trust store after
-But remember to remove it after your test as this certificate is public and
+local testing as this certificate is public (as part of this repo) and
 anyone can use it:

 ```sh